JMB-Scripts/AR-Structural-Biology/README.md

 Here is an example link for the Alpha Helix model:

 - **URL**: `https://jmb-scripts.github.io/AR-Structural-Biology/index.html?model=model1`

 ## Thx
-to @Allister_crow to publish my first rundown in AR
+to @Allister_crow for its tutorial on AR and structural biology.